tdbianco/starter-hugo-academic/content/course/preparing-testing-session/preparing-testing-session.md

 wrong and unnatural?
 But a child's cry has evolved thousands of years exactly to trigger this kind of feeling - it is instinctive and it does not mean that what you are doing is harmful.
 It is simply novel.
-**Turning the tides and calming the child all depends if you let that cry arouse your negative feelings**.
+*Turning the tides and calming the child all depends if you let that cry arouse your negative feelings.*

 Just like you ignore turbulence on a plane, behave calmly to feel calm: keep smiling, release your muscles, and focus on nice distracting things